zhimin-z/zhimin-z.github.io/_posts/2025-12-26-why-cs-graduates-are-facing-an-invisible-crisis.md

 This shift is uncomfortable because it trades certainty for ambiguity.
 A grade is definitive—you know exactly where you stand.
 A portfolio is ambiguous—it might impress one person and leave another cold.
 But this ambiguity is valuable.
 It forces you to develop judgment about what constitutes good work.
 To seek feedback from practitioners, not professors.
 To build things that serve real needs instead of satisfying assignment requirements.
 When traditional signals are becoming noise, direct market feedback is essential.

+---

-## Making Your Bets: A Framework for Radical Uncertainty
+## 5. Making Your Bets: A Concrete Action Plan

 The data is sobering, and honest uncertainty is appropriate.
 Yes, the traditional career ladder is breaking.
 Yes, AI is eliminating entry-level positions fast.
 Yes, the next few years will be turbulent.
 The eventual outcome?
 Genuinely unknowable.
 But paralysis helps no one.
 You have to make bets with incomplete information.